July 25, 2022

 What about private study costs and the STAP budget?

 Study costs that are not related to your business cannot be included in your company's accounts.
 These study costs were still tax deductible for personal income tax purposes in 2022, but this is no longer the case.
 However, there is now a STAP budget available for workers and job seekers.
 The STAP budget is a subsidy scheme for the costs of training courses and education.
+If you want to know more about the STAP budget, you can find our detailed article here.

 To conclude, study costs are only deductible if they are business-related, which means they are only deductible if attending the study or program helps you improve your business activities.
 The costs of a course or training program that is aimed at acquiring new knowledge are not tax deductible.